ChrisCotton/kanban-mbb-app/tasks/prd-robust-category-management-system.md

 - View all my categories with their current task counts and hourly rates in one place
 - Assign a single category to my tasks to enable proper time tracking and billing
 - See my accumulated earnings per category based on time spent and hourly rates
+- Export all my categories to a CSV file for backup, analysis, or sharing with external tools
+- Import categories from a CSV file to quickly set up multiple categories or migrate from other systems

 **As a system user, I want to:**
 - Have confidence that category operations will succeed without database errors